Symmetric Encryption & Decryption

 and end with-----END PGP MESSAGE-----

-- Choose to decrypt the message.
+. - Initiate Decryption: Choose to decrypt the message.

 ๐ง If the password is incorrect or mistyped, decryption will fail.